 Acoustic emission testing is currently allowed under DOT exemption number DOT-E-10589, which allows AE "...for evaluating the continuing qualification of tanks that are mounted on or form part of a railroad freight car structure."15 Tank cars allowed for AE evaluation are DOT specification tank car tanks or tank car tanks built to an AAR specification that are - in lieu of the required hydrostatic qualification test method - qualified by an acoustic emission test method.
 The AE test must be in accordance with the procedures outlined in the "Procedure for Acoustic Evaluation of Tank Cars and IM-101 Portable Tanks," current issue.
 Holders of the DOT exemption are required to provide the FRA with stress analysis results of the tank car design along with the AE test procedure, supporting documentation, and the qualifications of each individual scheduled to perform the test.
-FRA review is required prior to performing the AE test under this exemption.
+Under the exemption, any facility requesting participation under the exemption is required to obtain FRA approval prior to performing the AE test for tank car qualification.
 (See NDE drawings for further detail of allowed AE inspection areas.)